Davsan88/guidesAndNotes/aws_practitioner.md

 #### Pilot Light (10 mins)
 Pilot Light involves maintaining a minimal version of an environment always running, allowing quick scaling up in the event of a disaster, typically within 10 minutes.

+#### Warm Standby (Minutes)
+Warm Standby maintains a scaled-down but fully functional version of a production environment, allowing rapid scaling and minimal downtime, typically within minutes.